16 Cross-Selling Tips & Techniques for Retailers in 2022

 In ecommerce, cross-selling techniques are more often used on product pages, during the checkout process, and in customer lifecycle campaigns—cart recovery emails, order confirmation emails, and even regular customer newsletters.
 Here are some cross-selling tips you can apply to your online store:

-1. Identify Related Items for Your Big-ticket Products
+1. Offer Related Items for Your Big-ticket Products

 Find your flagship products or big-ticket items and pair them with directly related products.
 These include items that your customers need to enhance the features they are looking for in your main product.
 Once you have your list, you can decide how to place them.

-There’s nothing like a little sense of urgency to get customers off their seats and taking action.
+There’s nothing like a little sense of urgency to get customers to take action.
 This is something you can also use to make the most out of cross-selling.
 You can present limited-time deals with popular items along with a customer’s original purchase to really get them thinking.
 Be sure to stress the fact that the deal does expire eventually.

 - Flash sales/today’s deals